 No, its actually a rare phenomenon that happens to a lot of guys (source).

 While it can happen anywhere on the body (as evident in this study listed on the NIH website), its most often found on men’s faces (probably because it’s the one area that we see and touch daily).

-So needless to say, it lead me on this hunt of cures, fixes, and just generally if there is anything I (or others like me can do to deal with pili multigemini hairs).
+So, it led me on this hunt of cures, fixes, and just generally, if anything I, or others like me, can do to deal with pili multigemini hairs.

 Here’s what I found out: